suncoast-devs/handbook/resources/demo-day-guide.md

 ## Know your audience

 Demo day attracts people from all over the tech community.
 From project managers to developers, to friends and family, everyone you meet has a different story.
 Interact with who your demoing to know how to tailor your speech.
+This will take a little bit of practice, which you can get by showing your app to as many people as possible before demo day.

 ## Common questions